MagifulKoala/MagifulKoala.github.io/README.md

 # Pablo Dorado

 Hi !
 My name is Pablo and I am a computer scientist with great interest in videogame development and AI.
-Here you'll find some of my work from videogame development to AI and data science.
+Here you'll find some of my work.

 - [Artificial Intelligence](#ai-projects)
 - [Game Development](#game-development-projects)